sebamarynissen/simtropolis-channel/README.md

 - [ ] Use the STEX api instead of html scraping
 - [ ] Automatically keep track of when the Simtropolis api was last called and only request new files after that date
 - [ ] Handle various Simtropolis error scenarios (down for maintenance, 520, ...)
+- [ ] Make the metadata generation fool proof
+  - [ ] Ensure incorrect metadata cannot be deployed
+  - [ ] Ensure creators cannot publish packages under a separate name, *unless* explicitly allowed, for example in a yaml file in this repo.
+That way someone from a team can upload under the team name, but only if explicitly allowed.
 - [ ] Move repository ownership to a Simtropolis member/organization on GitHub
 - [ ] Make the channel available under a simtropolis.com url, e.g. https://sc4pac.simtropolis.com